 There are so many other measures of success, however, including your:

-By evaluating your workforce schedule more creatively, you’ll find many ways to optimize it and deliver even better results for your clients.
+By evaluating your workforce schedule more creatively, you’ll find many ways to optimize it and deliver even better client results.

 We hope you found this resource helpful from the perspective of increasing your labor scheduling efficiency.
 For more construction workforce management tips, visit our blog.